telepresenceio/telepresence/examples/guestbook/developing-services-with-k8s.md

 ### Behind the scenes

 What's going on behind the scenes?
 Your incoming request goes to the load balancer.
-The load balancer is configured to route requests (via a [label](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)) to the Telepresence proxy.
-The Telepresence proxy sends those requests to the local Telepresence client.
+The load balancer, as mentioned above, looks for the Telepresence proxy based on the `app:guestbook` and `tier:backend` labels.
+The proxy, which is running in the cloud Kubernetes environment, then sends those requests to the local Telepresence client, which passes the request to the PHP application.

 ### `run-shell`